Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: LUIQD-TD

-The original LUIQD data set \cite{pauqa} is a large-scale, human-perception-oriented benchmark developed for Underwater Image Quality Assessment (UIQA).
-It contains 64,180 underwater images, \lyb{including} 6,418 raw real-world underwater images and 57,762 enhanced images generated by a wide range of traditional and deep learning-based algorithms.
-Each image is annotated with a subjective quality score ranging from 0 to 100, provided by at least 20 annotators following the SS-ACR protocol and the ITU-R BT.500-12 recommendation.
-These annotations capture perceptual aspects such as color fidelity, contrast, texture clarity, visibility, and foreground recognition.
-Due to its scale, diversity, and reliable subjective scoring, the LUIQD data set serves as a solid foundation for evaluating UIE methods, selecting reference images, and constructing downstream multimodal tasks.
+The LUIQD \cite{pauqa} is a large-scale human perception inspired benchmark collected for Underwater Image Quality Assessment (UIQA).
+It contains 64,180 underwater images, including 6,418 original degraded real-world underwater images and 57,762 enhanced images obtained using nine traditional and deep learning-based UIE algorithms.
+Each image was annotated with a subjective quality score ranging from 0 to 100.
+These scores captured human perceptual judgments, such as color fidelity, contrast, texture clarity, visibility, and foreground recognition.
+Due to its scales, diversity, and reliable subjective scoring, the LUIQD can serve as a solid foundation for evaluating UIE methods, selecting reference images, and constructing downstream multi-modal tasks.